 Although therapists and theorists once believed that your attachment style becomes set and unchangeable in infancy, we now know differently.

-Thankfully, the brain and the mind are plastic, that is, they are changable in their abilities through learning new skills.
+Thankfully, the brain and the mind are plastic, that is, they are changeable in their abilities through learning new skills.

 You can begin by exploring and getting to know your critical inner voice that you filter how you see the world and others.
 This inner voice is the language we use internally to describe our relationships and how we interact socially with others.